 While the System is directly impacted by overall investment market changes, investments are made based on their expected long-term performance and the best interest of the members of the System.
-With approximately \$3.2 billion of assets invested in a wide range of diversity of investments, the System has the financial resources to maintain its current investment strategies while continuing to review for other investment options to benefit its members.
+With approximately \$3.4 billion of assets invested in a wide range of diversity of investments, the System has the financial resources to maintain its current investment strategies while continuing to review for other investment options to benefit its members.

-The System received insurance premium taxes of approximately \$102 million, \$73 million, and \$104 million for the years ended June 30, 2022, 2021, and 2020, respectively.
-The System received 36% of the total taxes collected on insurance premiums during the fiscal year ended 2022, and 25.2% and 36% for the fiscal years ended 2021 and 2020, respectively.
+The System received insurance premium taxes of approximately \$114 million, \$102 million, and \$73 million for the years ended June 30, 2023, 2022, and 2021, respectively.
+The System received 37.8% of the total taxes collected on insurance premiums during the fiscal year ended 2023, 36% for the fiscal year ended 2022, and 25.2% for the fiscal year ended 2021.